matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `deleteColumns()` <a name="deleteColumns"></a>

-Delete columns by name in all rows
+Deletes several columns by name in every row.

 #### Signature